-- Only South African citizens may apply in this Track. - Applicants should have obtained a minimum of a Masters degree. - Applicants must be registered for a Doctoral degree. - Applicants must generally be under the age of 45 years at the time of first application. - Applicants over the age of 45 years may be considered on submission of a motivation demonstrating that they are late entrants to research or that they are returning to research after a period of absence due to family responsibilities. - Applications must include institutional commitment from the employing institution, pledging to allow the applicant time release for research and relief of teaching duties to conduct research, by submitting a completed institutional support form via the electronic Online application process.
+- Only South African citizens may apply in this Track. - Applicants should have obtained a minimum of a Masters degree. - Applicants must be registered for a Doctoral degree. - Applicants must generally be under the age of 45 years at the time of first application. - Applicants over the age of 45 years may be considered on submission of a motivation demonstrating that they are late entrants to research or that they are returning to research after a period of absence due to family responsibilities.
+Applications without the motivation will be automatically rejected. - Applications must include institutional commitment from the employing institution, pledging to allow the applicant time release for research and relief of teaching duties to conduct research, by submitting a completed institutional support form via the electronic Online application process.
+Applicants submitted to the NRF without the completed institutional form, including the funding track of the applicant will be automatically rejected without reconsideration or reinstatement of the application.

 Applications must include endorsement by the nominated supervisor, supporting the proposed Doctoral research to be undertaken, by submitting the supervisor's report via the electronic online application process.
+Applicants without the supervisor report included during NRF processing will be automatically rejected without reconsideration or reinstatement of the application.